 The person dealing the cards deals to the left of the player with the dealer button first and rotates clockwise around the table.
 Each player gets one card at a time until each player has two cards, both face down.
 These are known as your hole cards and they are for your use alone when making your final 5-card poker hand.

-A round of Texas Hold’em consists of a minimum of one and a maximum of four betting rounds.
-A hand ends when all players but one have folded.
-Or the fourth (final) Texas Holdem betting round completes with multiple players still in the hand – whichever comes first.
+When you play Texas Hold’em Poker, each round consists of a minimum of one and a maximum of four betting rounds.
+The first round of betting is when all players have got their two hole cards, also known as "Preflop".
+A hand ends when all players but one have folded or the fourth and final round of betting completes with multiple players still in the hand – whichever comes first.

-At that point players enter into the showdown (to be explained in the next section) and the player with the highest hand takes the pot.
+At that point players enter into the showdown (to be explained in the next section) and the player with the highest hand, hole cards combined with the community cards takes the pot.
 If two players share the highest hand, the pot is split equally between them.

-(Note: The following betting rules apply to Limit Hold’em Poker.
+(Note: The following betting rules apply to Limit Hold'em Poker.
 See more about No-Limit and Pot-Limit betting formats here.)
 When all players receive their hole cards you’re now in the pre-flop betting round.
 Each player looks at his or her cards and decides what action to take.
-In Hold’em only one player can act at a time.
-The pre-flop betting round starts with the player to the left of the big blind.
+In Hold'em only one player can act at a time.
+Preflop starts the first round of betting with the player to the left of the big blind.
 This player has three options:

 - Fold: Pay nothing to the pot and throw away their hand, waiting for the next deal to play again.